 We cannot emphasize enough that these preventative methods are still very relevant and important.
-We must continue doing what we are doing today.
+We must continue to do what we are already doing today.
 However, advanced technology is starting to tackle the mosquito problem as well.

 There is work being done currently to release sterile male mosquitoes in order to reduce the mosquito population worldwide.
 The idea behind this complex work is simple: if we produce many sterile male mosquitoes, they will attempt to reproduce with female mosquitoes.
 However, since the male mosquitoes are sterile, the female’s eggs will remain unfertilized.
 Since females typically mate only once, any female who mates with a sterile male will not produce any offspring, thereby reducing the mosquito population.

 However, reports show that the "sterile" mosquitoes were able to reproduce, and that the mosquito population rebounded almost to pre-release levels.
 Additionally, genetic material from the "sterile" mosquitoes was introduced into the local strain, and may have even strengthened the next generation of mosquitoes.
 Even if the attempt is eventually successful, it will take many years to eradicate the mosquito population.
 In the meantime, mosquitoes still plague our communities and invade our homes.
 While we wait for mosquitoes to be wiped out globally, we must develop additional ways to battle mosquitoes locally.